rgriff23/Evaluating_mvBM/README.md

 install.packages("phytools")
 ```

-Six separate simulation studies are included in our study.
+Five separate simulation studies are included in our study.
 These simulations and associated figures can be replicated with the following code (assuming the R folder is your working directory).

 ```
 # Figure 1